 These are skills that all genders should possess to be successful in their careers, however in my experience, some of these come more naturally to women, and these should be capitalised on, rather than try to replicate what have historically been seen to be more masculine attributes.

 A key one is high emotional intelligence and self-awareness which is essential to lead, motivate, manage conflict and help navigate the social complexities of the workplace.
-Other important skills and attributes are being: agile, pragmatic, an effective communicator, the ability to build powerful networks, and the gravitas to influence, collaborate, engage and manage stakeholder relationships at all levels to gain buy-in and win hearts and minds.
+Other important skills and attributes are being: agile, pragmatic, an effective communicator, having the ability to build powerful networks, and the gravitas to influence, collaborate, engage and manage stakeholder relationships at all levels to gain buy-in and win hearts and minds.

-It is also important to be resilient, decisive, keep raising the bar and believe in yourself.
+It is also important to be resilient, and decisive, keep raising the bar and believe in yourself.
 It’s easy for women to allow imposter syndrome to hold them back, so it’s key not to allow it to be an inhibitor.

 What do you like to do in your spare time?